akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

 .. code-block:: yaml

-    acme.infrastructure.persistence.record.hydrator.text_data:
+    acme.infrastructure.persistence.record.hydrator.simple_metric_data:
-        class: Acme\CustomBundle\Infrastructure\Persistence\Sql\Record\Hydrator\BooleanDataHydrator
+        class: Acme\CustomBundle\Infrastructure\Persistence\Sql\Record\Hydrator\SimpleMetricDataHydrator
         tags:
             - { name: akeneo_referenceentity.data_hydrator }

 .. note::

-   Note that if you want to validate the ``EditBooleanValueCommand``, you simply have to create a regular Symfony validator.
+   Note that if you want to validate the ``EditSimpleMetricValueCommand``, you simply have to create a regular Symfony validator.

 Frontend Part of The New Record Value
 -------------------------------------

-To be able to create your brand new Boolean Record Value, we need to add some code in the frontend part.
+To be able to create your brand new Simple Metric Record Value, we need to add some code in the frontend part.

 To do so, you can put all needed code in one single file but you can (and are encouraged) to split it into multiple files if needed.

 To keep this example simple, we will create everything in this file :

-``src/Acme/CustomBundle/Resources/public/reference-entity/record/boolean.tsx``
+``src/Acme/CustomBundle/Resources/public/reference-entity/record/simple-metric.tsx``

 If you create a new Record Value, Akeneo will need three things to manage it in the frontend:
  - A model: a representation of your Record Value, those properties and overall behaviour